MotherTongues/mothertongues-blog/_posts/2021-10-23-g2p-basic-mappings-local.md

     mapping: test_ipa_to_arpabet.json
 ```

-If you're not familiar with YAML, and you're not just copy pasting from here, I recommend having a look at one of the many [tutorials](https://gettaurus.org/docs/YAMLTutorial/) on how to use YAML properly before attempting to write your own mapping configuration.
+If you're not familiar with YAML, and you're not just copy pasting from here, I recommend having a look at one of the many [tutorials](https://gettaurus.org/docs/YAMLTutorial/) on how to use YAML properly before attempting to write your own mapping configuration, or looking at some of the examples of configurations in `g2p/mappings/langs/*`.

 ## Bringing it all together